top of page

 • 1 min read

+Hours spent talking about budgets, policies and data....
 But the real issue?
-The actual tension that's eating away at their partnership?
+The actual tension that's eating away at the partnership between a headteacher and their board?

 That sits in perfect silence.